EmixamPP/linux-enable-ir-emitter/README.md

 ## Setting up the script
 (For information, the values used in the script are the one that works for my Lenovo T15.)
+Before starting all these steps; some users have shared their script settings.
+Take a look in `config.txt`, if you find your computer, you can go directly to step 12 modifying and modify the lines referenced by `config.txt`.

 1. Download enable-ir-emitter.c
 2. Run the command `lsusb` to find your camera bus and write it down for later (step 7).